 7. Does my spa need to be compliant?

 The same law applies to any structure excavation or vessel which can be filled with water to a depth of more than 30cm (just under a foot).
-Even smaller spa pools are around 60cm in depth, so would be included under The Swimming Pools Act 1992 and all the above information would apply.

 8. Do you only inspect home pools?